 Then proceed starting the virtual machine (the boot from CD should be set by default, as shown in the image above) and the FreeNAS installation:

 In the next step, the installer will ask you to select the disk to install.
-Select the single disk that we have created specifically, but leave the other two ones deselected (we created them to be used as a RAID volume to store data, so we will configure them later):
+Select the single disk that we have created earlier for this purpose, but leave the other two deselected (we created them to be used as a RAID volume to store data, so we will configure them later):

 On the next screen, set the password for the root user.
 This password will then allow you to access the web interface of the NAS: